-- 1. Improve its performance on antenatal and immunization services. - 2.
-Identify and address barriers to access and utilization of antenatal, delivery, immunization and family planning services
+- 1. Sustain its performance on antenatal and immunization services. - 2.
+Identify and address barriers to access and utilization of family planning services.

 The State Government should ensure at least one functional molecular diagnostic machine per LGA, scale up ART treatment for CLHIV and expand coverage of IPTp3.